Credit Card Competition Act

 The Issue

-Each time a payment card is used, a swipe fee is charged to the retailer.
-Credit card swipe fees have been rising at a dramatic rate.
-This issue is exacerbated during inflationary times.
-Because credit card fees are a percentage of the total transaction cost, they multiply with every cent of inflation.
+The use of credit cards comes at a hidden cost to main street businesses and their customers.
+Every time a payment card is used, fees are charged to the retailer, and those fees have been rising at a dramatic rate for a generation.
+Because credit card fees are a percentage of the total transaction cost, they multiply with every cent of inflation, driving up the cost of every good and service in America.

 Retail Impact

-Both bills would require the largest U.S. banks that issue Visa or Mastercard credit cards to allow transactions to be processed over at least two unaffiliated card payment networks—the same process that has been used for debit card transactions for more than a decade.
+The bill would bring long-overdue competition to the credit card marketplace by creating a choice for the processing of credit card purchases.
+It would ensure the largest U.S. banks that issue Visa or Mastercard credit cards allow transactions to be processed over at least two unaffiliated card payment networks—the same process that has been used for debit card transactions for more than a decade.
+CMSPI, a payment consulting firm, estimates that credit card competition would save American consumers and businesses more than $17 billion per year.
+For the c-store industry, that would mean about $10,000 per year in savings for each convenience store across the nation.

 NACS Position

-NACS supports the Credit Card Competition Act because businesses like convenience stores thrive on competition, and the card networks should too.
-The legislation would bring competition to credit cards through market-based reforms.
+NACS supports this legislation because businesses like convenience stores thrive on competition, and the card networks should too.
+It’s time for Congress to pass this bill and bring competition to credit cards through market-based reforms.